Fast Food Franchise Finance

 - Financial position.
-Be prepared with your personal tax returns for the past two years if you are an employee and your business financial records if you run your own business.
+Be prepared with your personal tax returns for the past 2 years if you are an employee, and your business financial records if you run your own business.

 - Loan security.
 Substantial savings with no attached debt or sufficient equity in a residential property will put you in an excellent position to be approved for finance.